RylanSchaeffer/Stanford-AI-Alignment-Double-Descent-Tutorial/README.md

 </p>

+## Setup

+We include a conda environment file but this is honestly overkill.
+As long as you have `matplotlib`, `numpy`, `pandas`, `scikit-learn` and `seaborn`, you should be good to go.
+If you insist on creating a new conda environment, here are the steps:

+(Optional) Update conda:

+`conda update -n base -c defaults conda`

+Create a conda environment with the required packages:

+`conda env create --file environment.yml`

+To activate the environment:

+`conda activate double_descent`

+## Running

+## Contributing

+1. Use `black` to format your code.
+See here for more information.
+To install, `pip install black`.
+To format the repo, run black . from the root directory.
+2. Use type hints as much as possible.
+3. Imports should proceed in two blocks: (1) general python libraries, (2) custom python code.
+Both blocks should be alphabetically ordered.

 ## Authorship

-Authors: Rylan Schaeffer, Mikail Khona, Zachary Robertson, Akhilan Boopathy, Kateryna Pistunova, Jason W. Rocks, Ila Rani Fiete, Sanmi Koyejo.
+Authors: Rylan Schaeffer, Zachary Robertson, Akhilan Boopathy, Mikail Khona, Kateryna Pistunova, Jason W. Rocks, Ila Rani Fiete, Sanmi Koyejo.